PyHDI/flipSyrup/README.rst

 `Pyverilog <http://shtaxxx.github.io/Pyverilog/>`__ - Python-based
-Hardware Design Processing Toolkit for Verilog HDL - Used as basic code analyser and generator in PyCoRAM
+Hardware Design Processing Toolkit for Verilog HDL - Used as basic code analyser and generator in flipSyrup